PacificBiosciences/pbmm2/README.md

 Do not produce any reports.
 Useful if only the demultiplexed BAM is of interest.

 ## Quality Control
-For quality control, we offer three R scripts to help you troubleshoot your data.
-The first two are for low multiplex data.
+For quality control, we offer two R scripts to help you troubleshoot your data.
+The first is for low multiplex data.
-The third is for high plex data, easily showing 384 barcodes.
+The second is for high plex data, easily showing 384 barcodes.

 ### `report_detail.R`